K-theory, Cyclic Cohomology and Pairings for Quantum Heisenberg Manifolds: Introduction

 \section{Introduction}

 Quantum Heisenberg Manifolds (QHM) were introduced by Rieffel in \cite{RieffelDefQuant}.
 They are a family of $C^*$-algebras $\QHM[c][\mu,\nu]$ indexed by $c \in \Z$ and $\mu,\nu \in \R$.
-These algebras $D$ have since been closely studied in series of articles by Abadie (see for instance \cite{AbadieVectBundle,AbadieFixedPts,AbadieExel,AbadieTraceRange}) and Chakraborty (see \cite{GeomQHM} and \cite{MetricQHeisenMan}).
-In the article \cite{AbadieEE} by Abadie, Eilers and Exel, it was proved that QHM are \emph{generalised crossed products}.
-This notion was later unified by Katsura \cite{Katsura02,Katsura04} with that of \emph{Pimsner algebra} (\cite{PiCrG}).
+In the following, we denote these algebras $\QHM$ for brevity.
+In the article \cite{AbadieEE} by Abadie, Eilers and Exel, it was proved that QHM are \emph{generalized crossed products}.
+One can prove that QHM are also \emph{Pimsner algebras}, a closely related notion which was introduced in the seminal article by Pimsner \cite{PiCrG}.
+Since this later class has been more widely studied (see for example \cite{IdStrPinzari,DPZ,IdAlgCP,FMR}), let us mention that both notions often coincide and that a common generalization can be found (see \cite{Katsura04}).

+QHM have been closely studied in series of articles by Abadie (see for instance \cite{AbadieVectBundle,AbadieFixedPts,AbadieExel,AbadieTraceRange}) and Chakraborty (see \cite{GeomQHM} and \cite{MetricQHeisenMan}).
 In their article \cite{SphereNC2}, Connes and Dubois-Violette related QHM to the noncommutative 3-spheres they introduced in \cite{SphereNC1}.
+More recently, Kang studied these algebras through their Yang-Mills functionals (\cite{LaplaceQHM}) and Kumjian started considering them as groupoids algebras (\cite{QHMKumjian}).

 The present article is a refinement of the previous studies of QHM, by means of pairings between cyclic cohomology and $K$-theory.
 These pairings were first defined by Connes in his article \cite{IHES} of 1985.
 They have a parity: odd cocycles pair with $K_1$ and even cocycles with $K_0$.